Passiflora bryonioides

 Passiflora bryonioides, the cupped passionflower, is a plant in the genus Passiflora, family Passifloraceae.
 It is native to northern Mexico (Sonora, Chihuahua, Sinaloa and Guanajuato) and the south-western United States (Arizona).

-The plant is an annual, tendril-forming vine up to 2 m tall, with palmately-lobed leaves.
+The plant is a perennial vine up to 2 m tall that climbs via tendrils and has palmately-lobed leaves.
 Flowers are white with purple stripes along the petals.
 Fruits are pale green and ovoid.